ktenzer/keithtenzer.com/_posts/2022-10-20-temporal_schedules.md

 </pre>

 ### Viewing Schedule
-Now that we have created a schedule to run our workflow every 5 minutes, we can view and even manage the schedule state in the UI.
-We can see all schedules listed by their schedule id clicking the new schedules UI widget from the navigation bar.
+Using the new schedule widget in the UI navigation bar we can see schedules listed by their corresponding schedule id.
 ![View of Schedules](/assets/2022-10-20/schedules.png)

-We can drill into a schedule to see it's details.
-From there we can also see the result of recent runs and even schedule time for future upcoming runs.
+From here we can drill into a schedule to see it's details.
+We can also see the result of recent runs and even schedule time for future upcoming runs.
 ![View of Schedule](/assets/2022-10-20/schedule_view.png)

-The schedule can also be paused or resumed from the upper right corner.
+The schedule can even be paused or resumed.

 In addition all of this is also possible with the tctl command.
 <pre>